cmaguire001/instacart-feature-flag-analysis/README.md

 ## Overview
 This project demonstrates a **beginner-friendly product analytics workflow** using the Instacart Market Basket dataset.
 It simulates a **feature flag experiment** to measure the impact of a new recommendation engine on user behavior.
+Written with GPT assistance for educational purposes.

 **Skills showcased:**
 - Data cleaning and exploration with Pandas